 Throughout the year, you will have follow-up consultations with your doctor to discuss your treatment and make adjustments to your cannabis dosage as needed.

 Medical marijuana is a powerful treatment for peripheral neuropathy that has a wide range of therapeutic applications.
-A marijuana doctor is the best option if you want to use cannabis effectively to alleviate your pain.
+Texas medical marijuana doctors are the best option if you want to use cannabis effectively to alleviate your pain.

 If you have peripheral neuropathy and would like to use cannabis treatment for your condition, Texas 420 Doctors offers the best medical marijuana services at an affordable price.